 |*Only available in Pro and Enterprise plans, starting from $25 and $30 per line.|

 3.9 million Americans worked from home in 2018.
 That's 2.9% of the entire US workforce.

 It's also increasingly a priority for job-seekers that you offer this kind of flexibility.
 Flexibility must be on the table to attract top talent for service and sales positions.

 You might worry that this will lead to lower productivity or a hard-to-manage work environment.
 If you were using a traditional phone system and relying on self-reporting, it might.

-But with a VoIP phone service like Nextiva, it’s different.
+But with VoIP, it's different.